Is It Safe To Take Wellbutrin While Breastfeeding?

 1. A sudden withdrawal of bupropion may lead to withdrawal symptoms like dizziness, anxiety, nervousness, and stomach upset.
 Thus, experts suggest gradual withdrawal of the drug after discussing it with the doctor.

 1. Due to the pharmacokinetics of this drug, it may reduce the quantity of milk in some nursing mothers.
 If you notice such a thing, talk to your doctor immediately.
-He may recommend alternative drugs such as nortriptyline, paroxetine, and sertraline.
+Also, if you have any concerns about its effects on your infant, discuss them with your doctor and look for alternative treatments.
+They may recommend alternative drugs such as nortriptyline, paroxetine, and sertraline.

 Note: